Welcome to the athletic training site!

 - Athletic trainers work in a variety of settings, including schools, colleges, professional sports, clinics, hospitals, corporations, industry, performing arts venues, municipalities (e.g. fire and police departments) and the military.

-Some injuries can be rehabilitated with the Athletic Trainer during or after school hours in the Athletic Training Room.
+Some injuries can be rehabilitated with the Athletic Trainer during or after school hours in the Athletic Training Facility.
 All rehabilitation times are coordinated with the student-athlete and the Athletic Trainer.

 As awareness and research around concussions has increased in recent years, Cardinal Newman High School has instituted the Immediate Post-Concussion Assessment and Cognitive Testing, widely known as ImPACT.
 This tool is used in our contact sports at Cardinal Newman as a baseline evaluation tool used in the event of a possible traumatic brain injury.
 Select Cardinal Newman sport teams are ImPACT baseline tested every year including football, water polo, volleyball, cheerleading, wrestling, basketball, soccer, softball, baseball, lacrosse, and select track athletes.